 Introduction

 I am Daniel Patrick Quinn and Gunung.org is the home of my various projects.
-I am happy to offer my expertise on a self-employed or freelance basis as a Project Manager.
+I am happy to offer my expertise on a self-employed or freelance basis as a Project Manager, researcher, consultant, advisor, mentor and composer.
 A list of projects, publications and creative works is available here and my CV is available here.
+You can find me on LinkedIn here.
+I am available for new opportunities to get involved with from October 2024.

 I am Co-Founder of Gunung Bagging non-profit initiative – since 2009 the most comprehensive online guide to the mountains and volcanoes of Indonesia, Malaysia and Timor Leste (East Timor).
 My 2014 project ‘Making Tracks’ was supported by the Royal Geographical Society with a Neville Shulman Challenge Award.
 In 2021 I wrote ‘Gunung Nusantara‘, a guidebook to 100 of Indonesia’s finest hikes as an ‘introduction’ to the topic.
 In 2022 I gave talks on “Exploring the Mountains and Volcanoes of Java” for the Anglo-Indonesian Society and the British Embassy in Jakarta.
-I am currently midway through writing a second book covering 50 mountains in Malaysia entitled ‘Exploring Malaysia’s Mountains‘ and due out in October 2024.
+A second book covering 50 mountains in Malaysia entitled ‘Exploring Malaysia’s Mountains‘ was published in October 2024.

 I am Custodian, Project Manager and one of several Topographic Researchers for the pioneering World Ribus database of the approximately 7150 mountains on Earth with a topographic prominence of 1000 metres or more.
 In other words, a list of the 7150 most prominent mountains on our planet.
 This is a bit like the famous list of 3000ft-high Scottish mountains called the Munros, but covering the entire planet and using more objective criteria.
-This project was begun in 2019 and will be officially launching in late 2024 with the publication of a book.
+This project was begun in 2019 and will be officially launching in late November 2024 with the publication of a book, ‘The Relative Mountains of Earth: The Ribus’, via Pedantic Press.

-Having previously spent several years living in Southeast Asia, I now live in Caithness in the Far North of Scotland and work part-time in the Education sector and part-time on the projects listed above.
+Having previously spent several years living in Southeast Asia, I now live in Caithness in the Far North of Scotland and have worked in the education sector alongside the projects listed above.
 My particular fields of interest are creativity, decision-making, critical thinking, AI and ethics.
-I am always keen to get involved in new projects.
+I am often keen to get involved in new projects.
 You can download my CV here.

 dan@gunung.org